mjeanroy/exiftool/README.md

 automatic cleanup thread is enabled and will clean up those resources for you after the specified amount of inactivity.

-Nevetheless, I suggest you to use exiftool with a `try-with-resource` and to force `close` operation when your program stops.
+Nevertheless, I suggest you to use exiftool with a `try-with-resource` and to force `close` operation when your program stops.

 ### Reference